 Before asking yourself how to grow a bonsai, you should consider which specie you would like to plant and also the conditions of your home, surrounding environment and climate.
 There are a few options that could be good for starters, such as the Chinese elm and the Japanese black pine.
 Keep also in mind that any tree can become a bonsai, but details like leave size should be thought about.
 A lot of people prefer trees with small leaves, because are easier to model.

 There’s also another consideration you should make when planning to grow a bonsai: There are many ways to do it.
 You could star from zero, which means buying seeds from a shop or picking them up near the trees around your home or in the wild.
-You could also find or buy a young plant, called a prebonsai, which consist of a germinated tree in early stage.
+You could also find or buy a young plant, called a “prebonsai”, which consist of a germinated tree in early stage.
 That way the whole process becomes faster, even though remember: to grow a bonsai is also an exercise of patience.
-The last option may be the easiest but also the most boring one: that is to buy a full grown bonsai.
+The last option may be the easiest but also the least educational: that is to buy a full grown bonsai.
 In that case you would only have to do caring activities.
 It’s important to know: There are no “bonsai seeds”.
 If someone offers you such a product he’s either lying or don’t know much about bonsai.
+The seed which a bonsai comes from is just a regular tree seed, the process of making a bonsai comes later, after it is germinated.

 Bonsais are divided by its size: from the smaller ones, called Keshitsubo, to some of the bigger ones called Hachi-uye.
 There are also different styles of bonsais: formal and informal upright, slant, cascade, shari, forest, raft, and many more.